 We have decided to relaunch as a series of retreats based in locations steeped in fascinating culture and history.
-Unlike many retreats, ours engage with the environment around us.
 Because collaboration and cross-genre are our faves, these retreats cater to writers working in any genre.
 Previous retreats have seen a mixture of poets, screenwriters, short story authors, playwrights, novelists, coming together.

 Here's a little more about us as individuals:

-Claire Trévien is an Anglo-Breton author.
-Born in Brittany in 1985, she is the author of two collections The Shipwrecked House (Penned in the Margins, 2013), and Astéronymes (Penned in the Margins, 2016).
+Claire Trévien is an British-Breton author.
+Born in Brittany in 1985, she is the author of two collections The Shipwrecked House (Penned in the Margins, 2013), and Astéronymes (Penned in the Margins, 2016) and more recently the pamphlet Brain Fugue (Verve Poetry Press, 2019).
 The Shipwrecked House was longlisted in the Guardian First Book Award and highly commended in the Forward Prizes.
 It was co-commissioned as a one-woman show by Ledbury Festival and supported thanks to Arts Council Funding.
 It toured the UK in 2014-2015.
-Her poetry has appeared in numerous publications including POETRY, The Sunday Times, The Guardian, Magma, Under the Radar, Poetry Salzburg, The Forward Book of Poetry 2014 and Best British Poetry 2012.
+Her poetry has appeared in numerous publications including BBC Radio 3, POETRY, The Sunday Times, The Guardian, Magma, Under the Radar, Poetry Salzburg, The Forward Book of Poetry 2014 and Best British Poetry 2012.
 She founded Sabotage Reviews and its Saboteur Awards, coedited with Tori Truslow the interstitial journal Verse Kraken, and cofounded Penning Perfumes, a creative collaboration between poets and perfumers.
 She is also a marketer and cultural historian, her monograph Satire, prints and theatricality in the French Revolution was published by Oxford University Studies in the Enlightenment.

 Tori Truslow is a London-based speculative fiction writer.
 Their writing has appeared or is forthcoming in numerous magazines and anthologies including including Clockwork Phoenix 3, Penning Perfumes, Beneath Ceaseless Skies and Sidekick Books' Battalion.
 Tori's short fiction has been shortlisted for the James White Award, British Science Fiction Association Award and Parsec Award.
 They co-edited the interstitial journal Verse Kraken with Claire Trevien and were a Writer-in-Residence at Shrewsbury International School from 2008-2010.
 Currently, they work as database and digital manager for the charity Arts Emergency, and are developing an advocacy project for creative workers with ADHD and other invisible disabilities.